|Completion Time:||2 years *|

 * Based on 2 classes per semester including summer

-The graduate program in library media and information specialist is committed to providing students with skills and knowledge basic to the profession of school library media, meeting the requirement for library media certification/licensure in Arkansas and most other states.
+The graduate program in library media and information specialist is committed to providing students with skills and knowledge basic to the profession of school library media, meeting the requirement for library media certification/licensure in Arkansas.
+It is incumbent upon students from other states to determine the licensing requirements in their state.
 It is one of only three LMIS programs in the state of Arkansas and is recognized by the American Library Association and the Association of American School Librarians as a degree program.
 SAU’s LMIS program recently earned a top ten ranking nationally by GraduatePrograms.com.
 Candidates pursuing certification in the state of Arkansas must meet the requirements as set forth by the state of Arkansas in order to receive licensure.

 - Candidates engage in scholarly research activities such as action research or program evaluation to solve authentic problems.
 Teachers seek advice of others and draw on education research and scholarship to improve their practice.